John Fogge: Career

 When Edward IV regained the throne, Fogge was rewarded for his loyalty with grants of land, as well as a grant for twelve years of gold and silver mines in Devon and Cornwall.
 During this period Fogge built close ties to the Prince of Wales, and from 1473 was a member of his council and administrator of his property.
-He was made Chamberlain jointly with Sir John Scott.
+He was made Chamberlain jointly with Sir John Scott and Thomas Vaughan.
 He again represented Kent in parliament in 1478 and 1483.

 In 1483, the future Richard III of England appointed himself Protector of Edward IV's young son and heir, Edward V, accusing the Woodvilles of plotting against him.
 Sir Thomas More says that Fogge took sanctuary at this time, and that Richard III was prepared to treat him with favour.
 Despite this apparent reconciliation, Fogge supported Richard Guildford in Kent against Richard III, a rising in support of Edward V, and became part of the unsuccessful Buckingham's rebellion.

 The rising was blocked at Gravesend by John Howard, 1st Duke of Norfolk, and the rebel force retreated.
 Fogge was attainted, and much of his property was granted to Sir Ralph Ashton, who had been loyal to the King, and who was already in conflict with Fogge over a portion of the Kyriell inheritance from Fogge's first marriage.
 In February 1485 Fogge bound himself to good behaviour and was pardoned, and four of his manors were returned to him.

 Fogge was a supporter of Henry Tudor.
 After the latter's accession, however, perhaps due to advancing age, Fogge played little part in national affairs.

 Fogge left a will dated 15 July 1490, and had died by 9 November of that year.

 He built and endowed the church at Ashford, Kent as well as the College at Ashford.
 He was buried beneath a handsome altar-tomb in the church, where he is also commemorated in a memorial window.

 The Fogge arms were Argent on a fess between three annulets sable three mullets pierced of the first.
 The crest was a unicorn's head, argent.
-At the Siege of Rouen in 1418, a Thomas Fogge who was likely his great great uncle, carried the same arms differenced by having unpierced mullets.
+At the Siege of Rouen in 1418, a Thomas Fogge who was likely his great-grand-uncle, carried the same arms differenced by having unpierced mullets.

+Sir John Fogge Avenue, built on the former School of Service Intelligence site in Ashford, is named after him.